d-w-moore/irods-dev-orientation/zero.md

 At the time of iRODS release **4.2.2** , these are the most commonly used packages to facilitate our software work and in open-source methodologies in general.
 Later we'll install more packages as necessary.

 As an exercise, go ahead and navigate in your browser to `http://slides.com/irods` and find the *UGM 2017 - Getting Started* slides from June of 2017.
 Follow the directions there in the first few pages, to install the PostgreSQL database and the iRODS server.
-We'll pick up there in the next chapter.
+We'll pick up from there in the next chapter.